pmcharrison/psynet-mirror/docs/developer/prescreening_tasks.rst

         )

-For more advanced examples, please refer to the source code of the three static pre-screening tasks :class:`~psynet.prescreen.ColorVocabularyTest`, :class:`~psynet.prescreen.ColorVocabularyTest`, and :class:`~psynet.prescreen.HeadphoneTest` presented above or continue to the next section where we provide some boilerplate code for building static pre-screening tasks.
+For more advanced examples, please refer to the source code of the three static pre-screening tasks :class:`~psynet.prescreen.ColorVocabularyTest`, :class:`~psynet.prescreen.ColorVocabularyTest`, and :class:`~psynet.prescreen.HugginsHeadphoneTest` presented above or continue to the next section where we provide some boilerplate code for building static pre-screening tasks.

 Static pre-screening tasks (Boilerplate code)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^